frameless/strapi/apps/strapi.frameless.io/docs/developers/readme.md

    - Running the VTH project
      Run the same yarn init:env command, then create a .vth.dev.env file with the same variables, modified for VTH development.

-     Environment variable definitions are based on the .envsrc.json file in the project root.
+     Environment variable definitions are based on the .envrc.json file in the project root.
      You can find detailed documentation for each variable in the [Environment Variables](./ENVIRONMENT_VARIABLES.md) file.

+     **Note:** When updating `.envrc.json`, run the following command to regenerate the documentation:

+     ```bash
+     yarn generate-env-docs
+     ```

 4. Run the Docker Image: